jakubvalenta/geoshare/README.md

 situations, it may be considered a more private and secure approach as it wouldn’t allow JavaScript-based fingerprinting or code execution.

+## Location permission

+Geo Share asks for location permission when launching the TomTom navigation and when sharing a GPX route, because in these cases the app needs to create a GPX route that starts at your current location.
+The location information is discarded immediately after the creation of the route.

 ## Reporting issues

 Geo Share supports many types of map links.
 If you still find a link that